The SDSN at the Second World Summit for Social Development 2025

 November 6, 2025 | 8:00 am NYC, 4:00 pm Doha

-This webinar, hosted by the SDSN and BuildSkills Academy, seeks to showcase the multistakeholder initiatives that are focusing on enabling a labour market that is more sustainable, inclusive, and that supports employability for all.
-It will build on discussions from the 2025 EU Green Week session “Pathways to a Circular Economy: Adapting VET Training to Market Needs” and aim to identify scalable solutions that equip all workers with the skills they need for a sustainable future.
+This webinar, hosted by the SDSN and BuildSkills Academy, showcased the multistakeholder initiatives that are focusing on enabling a labour market that is more sustainable, inclusive, and that supports employability for all.
+It was built on discussions from the 2025 EU Green Week session “Pathways to a Circular Economy: Adapting VET Training to Market Needs” and identified scalable solutions that equip all workers with the skills they need for a sustainable future.